Digital Product Development & Service Design

 🏭 Data infrastructure and democratization:

-• Implement a scalable data architecture with clear responsibilities for data quality
+Implement a flexible data architecture with clear responsibilities for data quality

 What role do APIs play in the development of digital products and services?